Martin-Me1/SOC-automation-LAB/README.md

 ## 📚 What I Learned

-- Built a fully automated blue team workflow from scratch
+- How to build a fully automated blue team workflow from scratch
-- Wrote custom detection rules in Wazuh using regex on metadata (`originalFileName`)
+- Writing custom detection rules in Wazuh using regex on metadata (`originalFileName`)
 - Understood attacker evasion techniques (renaming Mimikatz to `thisissupersafe.exe`)
 - Parsed event logs using Sysmon + Wazuh + custom filters
 - Extracted SHA256 hashes using regex in Shuffle: `SHA256=([0-9A-Fa-f]{64})`